xyntechx/xyntechx/README.md

 ## Goals
 As I pursue my passion in programming, I look forward to learning many more concepts and techniques in the ever-growing field of Computer Science.
-I hope to create many more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
+I hope to create more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
 Furthermore, I want to dive into competitive programming as I hope to polish up my problem solving and creative thinking skills.
 Last but certainly not least, I hope to learn Machine Learning and Quantum Computing soon because I am extremely intrigued by those fields!

 **_🌟 Work Hard, Play Hard 🌟_**